-The Association will reimburse an employee for hours worked based on the approved time sheet.
+The Association will reimburse an employee for hours worked based on approved scheduled hours in Inclusion System.

 HR 22 Employee Benefits

 The Association feels it is important to enhance the compensation package for employees by including an employee benefit package.